How to Pay International Contractors

 - Employee lawsuits

 That’s just what you might face in the US.
-Most countries have stricter employment laws and, depending on where your foreign worker lives, you could face even harsher penalties:
+Most countries have stricter employment laws, and depending on where your foreign worker lives, you could face even harsher penalties:

 - The European Union (EU) will require your company to pay the misclassified employee four weeks of vacation time plus all unpaid wages, overtime, and taxes.